walmartlabs/concord-website/docs/plugins/http.md

 ## Examples

-Following are examples that illustrate syntax use for `http` task.
+Following are examples that illustrate the syntax usage for the HTTP task.

 ### Full Syntax for 'GET' Request